 Islam is the key to open all the locked doors that you face in your life and so is the case in the matter of marriage.
-Where Islam emphasis on being tied in the bond of marriage; it also teaches you how to hold this bond and make it the source of happiness for you.
-Here are some ways which help us all in making our marriage bond strongest.
+Where Islam emphasis being tied in the bond of marriage; it also teaches you how to hold this bond and make it the source of happiness for you.
+Here are some ways in which Islam helps us all in making our marriage bond strongest.

 Islam teaches us to live for Allah

 And I did not create the jinn and mankind except to worship Me.
 (Adh-Dhariyat, 51:56)

 Islam gives us a higher purpose to live for, other than just to enjoy this worldly life.
 This gives the marriage a higher meaning: to earn the pleasure of Allah through the marriage.
 Because being a good spouse is important to Allah, as marriage can be seen as a form of ibadah, or worship, of Allah.
 Being a Muslim helps us to live by the values of respect, kindness, honesty, and patience that benefit the marriage greatly.
 Islam helps

 Being a good Spouse is what highly praised in Islam:

 The rewards of being a good wife or husband are one of the greatest rewards in Islam.
 Consider the following hadiths:

 When any woman prays her five, fasts her month, guards her body and obeys her husband it is said to her: “Enter paradise from whichever of its doors you wish.

 The believers who show the most perfect faith are those who have the best character, and the best of you are those who are the kindest to their wives and families.

 “In the sexual act of each of you there is a charity.”